ejbyne/rails-instagram/README.md

 This challenge was a good opportunity to consolidate what I had learned from the [Yelp clone project](https://github.com/ejbyne/rails-yelp) and Michael Hartl's Ruby on Rails [tutorial](https://github.com/ejbyne/rails-twitter).

-The app has evolved into somewhat of a homage to my beagle dog Henry, with the intention that it is used for my family and friends to share photos of him on the site!
+The app has evolved into somewhat of a homage to my beagle dog Henry, with the intention that it is used for my family and friends to share, like and comment on photos of him on the site!

+The app has a user authentication system, including the ability to sign in with Facebook.

 The live version can be viewed [here](https://henrygram.herokuapp.com).

-The app has a user authentication system, including the ability to sign in with Facebook.

 ## Technologies used